EGDPG/EGDPG.github.io/docs/preview-plugin/features.md

 ## Multiplayer Compatibility

-- Replication-aware design ensures consistent previews in networked environments.
+- Client-local preview rendering, safe for multiplayer equipment and loadout systems.
-- Safe to use in multiplayer equipment and loadout systems.
+- No replication required for preview visuals.

 ## Customization Ready